-The responsible person, head of school, will ensure that full records are kept of incidents involving the searching for and of mobile phones and electronic devices and the deletion of data / files.
+The responsible person (John Siddles) will ensure that full records are kept of incidents involving the searching for and of mobile phones and electronic devices and the deletion of data / files.

-These records will be reviewed by Bruce Gordon at regular intervals termly
+These records will be reviewed by ...
+Online Safety Governor/Dorcus Cogger at regular intervals (quarterly).